KratosMultiphysics/CoSimIO/docs/info/info_c.md

 ```

 ## Removing specific keys
-The method `CoSimIO_Info_Erase` can be used to remove keys from the `CoSimIO_Info`.
+The method `CoSimIO_Info_Erase` can be used to remove keys from the `Info`.
 Note that it does not throw even if the key doesn't exist.

 ```c
 CoSimIO_Info info = CoSimIO_CreateInfo();